Bridging legacy APIs

-There overhead of using log4j-over-slf4j instead of log4j directly is relatively small.
+The overhead of using log4j-over-slf4j instead of log4j directly is relatively small.
 Given that log4j-over-slf4j immediately delegates all work to SLF4J, the CPU overhead should be negligible, in the order of a few nanoseconds.
 There is a memory overhead corresponding to an entry in a hashmap per logger, which should be usually acceptable even for very large applications consisting of several thousand loggers.
 Moreover, if you choose logback as your underlying logging system, and given that logback is both much faster and more memory-efficient than log4j, the gains made by using logback should compensate for the overhead of using log4j-over-slf4j instead of log4j directly.

-log4j-over-slf4j.jar and slf4j-log4j12.jar cannot be present simultaneously
+log4j-over-slf4j.jar and slf4j-reload4j.jar cannot be present simultaneously

-The jul-to-slf4j module includes a java.util.logging (jul)
+The jul-to-slf4j.jar artifact includes a

-SLF4JBridgeHandler, which routes all
+SLF4JBridgeHandler, which routes all incoming jul

-incoming jul records to the SLF4j API.
+records to the SLF4j API.
 Please see SLF4JBridgeHandler

 javadocs for usage instructions.